-- 24.2.1 The Town will evaluate site-specific amendments to this Plan within the context of the vision, guiding principles, town structure and policies set out in this Plan. - 24.2.2 Where the policies of this Plan require development to occur in accordance with an approved secondary plan, a site-specific official plan amendment to allow development may only be considered following or concurrent with the adoption of the area secondary plan. - 24.2.3 A site-specific official plan amendment should not result in a significant reduction in the number of residents and jobs that could be accommodated on a site based on the policies of this Plan.
+- 24.2.1 The Town will evaluate site-specific amendments to this Plan within the context of the vision, guiding principles, town structure and policies set out in this Plan. - 24.2.2 Where the growth management policies of this Plan require development to occur in accordance with an approved secondary plan, a site-specific official plan amendment to allow development may only be considered following or concurrent with the adoption of the area secondary plan. - 24.2.3 An official plan amendment that would result in a significant reduction in the number of residents and jobs that could be accommodated on a site will only be considered as part of an official plan review.